 - Obtain a “no objection” letter from his or her home country if the home government funded his or her exchange program.

 - Agree to begin employment at the healthcare facility within 90 days of receipt of the waiver, not the date his or her J-1 visa expires.

 - Represented by a board-certified attorney.

-Employers may request support for three physicians per J-1 year, per service location, until January 1.
+Employers may request support for three physicians and/or one forensic pathologist per J-1 year, per service location, until January 1.
 If there are remaining Louisiana Conrad 30/J-1 Visa Waiver Program slots at that time, additional requests may be submitted.